Treaty of Picquigny

-Alliance between Louis XI and Edward IV, most likely a depiction of the Treaty of Picquigny.
-Oil on panel, created by an artist from the circle of Jean Chalette (died 1643).
+meeting between King Louis XI and King Edward IV.

 The Treaty of Picquigny was a peace treaty negotiated on 29 August 1475 between the Kingdom of England and the Kingdom of France.
 It followed from an invasion of France by Edward IV of England in alliance with Burgundy and Brittany.
 It left Louis XI of France free to solve the threat posed by Charles the Bold, Duke of Burgundy.
 The treaty also formally ended the Hundred Years' War, which had been informally finished since 1453.

 Background

 Following the Treaty of London in 1474, Charles the Bold, Duke of Burgundy, had agreed to aid England with an invasion of France.
 By June 1475, Edward IV had landed on the coast of France.
 Edward IV had an army of around 11,000 and a further 2,000 archers from Brittany.
 Edward's plan was to march through Burgundian territory to Reims.
 However Charles failed to provide the support he had promised, and refused to allow the English to enter Burgundian-controlled towns.
 Edward also received little support from his other ally Francis II, Duke of Brittany.

 Louis then sent Edward word that he was willing to offer more than Edward's allies could.
 He contacted and induced Edward to negotiate a settlement.
 The two negotiated by meeting on a specially-made bridge with a wooden grill-barrier between the sides, at Picquigny, just outside Amiens.